-Despite having equal pay legislation for over 40 years, there is still a gender pay gap of 19% between men and women workers.
+Despite having equal pay legislation for over 50 years, there is still a gender pay gap of 15.4 per cent between men and women workers.

 The pay gap is worse for part-time workers but full-time women workers suffer a pay gap too.